 The Fountain Square of the Al-Kafaàt Campus is inaugurated, completing the phase I of the landscaping renovation of the Campus

 The Al-Kafaàt Board officially names the business faculty at the Al-Kafaàt University the Ghassan Barrage School of Business, in recognition of Mr. Barrage’s magnanimous work at the heart of the Board of Trustees.

-Al-Kafaàt publishes post-mortem a coffee-table edition of both books written by Nadeem, "We are all handicapped", highlighting in the words of Nadeem the history, mission, and legacy of the Foundation
+Al-Kafaàt publishes post-mortem a coffee-table edition of both books written by Nadeem, "We are all handicapped", highlighting in the words of Nadeem and with archive photos, the history, mission, and legacy of the Foundation